MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/urs-bug-fixes.md

 - Only one Resource can be selected from the recommended Resources on the list view of the Schedule Assistant.
 -  When searching for available Resources for an Onsite Requirement Group, and a suggested timeslot is selected, the Estimated Arrival Time and Start fields in the Create Resource Booking panel are filled with the Start Time and Travel Start Time values from the list view.
 - When hovered on the Bookings on the Schedule Board, Booking card is displayed with a delay.
-- A booking can be created for a Workorder in the Days, Weeks or Months views of the Schedule Assistant.
+- A booking can be created for a Work order in the Days, Weeks, or Months views of the Schedule Assistant.
 - Schedule Board loads Bookings of Resources, even with Resources who have no calendar or have multiple calendars.
 - Rebook for Bookings would work even with null values of the filters passed to the Schedule Assistant.
 - The Schedule Board and Schedule Assistant will load Booking and Resource Availability on the Internet Explorer ### Version 11.